jeffrey-cochran/torch_bspline/README.md

 A simple, differentiable implementation of Bsplines for use in pytorch models.
+Written by Hugo Melchers at Eindhoven University of Technology.